 Before the introduction of many of the laws that exist today, companies could just toss their client’s private information in the trash or recycle documents instead of shredding them.
 The world has changed greatly in the past few decades, new advancements in technology have made securing private information in paper and electronic form a top priority.

 The law regulates Personal Health Information (PHI) by ensuring there are safeguards in place to protect the records as well as prohibit the disclosure of them.
 When disposing of PHI, it is critical the shredding company is HIPAA compliant or else hefty fines could be given out.

-CFAA was passed in 1984 but has been updated six times since to create a computer security law that reflects the current technology environment.
+The Computer Fraud and Abuse Act, or CFAA, was passed in 1984 but has been updated six times since to create a computer security law that reflects the current technology environment.
 When it comes to electronic data, look no further than this law to find regulations on how to handle your digital documents.

 The Sarbanes Oxley Act of 2002 sets requirements for document retention times which could affect when you are able to shred your sensitive records.

 The majority of states have also created laws on data disposal.
 To find the regulations specific to your state, check out this site.

 The current regulations have forced destruction companies to become even more secure.
-If a shredding company does not comply with all federal and state laws, they could not only receive substantial fines but also lose their reputation.
-There are many steps shredding companies take to establish compliance, we will highlight some of them here.
+If a shredding company does not comply with all federal and state destruction laws they can be fined and will damage their reputation.

 During the audit, NAID makes sure the company’s shredding protocol follows all laws and regulations including FACTA and HIPAA.
 If a company is up to NAID’s standards, they will receive certification.

 By providing customers with various security levels, shredding companies can guarantee no matter how sensitive the document, it will be destroyed in compliance with the current industry standards on particle size.

 The certificate should include information such as the date and location of the destruction, the names of people who completed the shredding, and other transfer of custody information.
 A certificate of destruction holds shredding companies accountable in case of a legal action or an audit and leaves a chain of custody trail.

 There are plenty of steps destruction companies must take to ensure compliance with federal laws.
 In many cases, the process to achieve these standards is not easy which makes companies that attain such attributes even more trustworthy and secure.

-Locate Shredding Services Near You
+Locate Secure Shredding Services Near You